 With limited supply, combined with double-digit price hikes, sprinkled with skyrocketing mortgage rates, potential buyers are dropping out of the market in droves.
 It’s a course correction, a cooling if you will, that is starting to cause panic amongst sellers.

 Their only reasonable response: drop their asking price.
 Substantially.
-As home sales drop nationwide, with The Census Bureau reporting new home sales down 12.6 percent in March of 2022 vs. March of 2021, sellers are left with no choice but to cut thousands, even tens of thousands, off the asking price of their listed properties.
+As home sales drop nationwide, with The Census Bureau reporting new home sales down 12.6% in March 2022 versus March 2021, sellers are left with no choice but to cut thousands, even tens of thousands, off the asking price of their listed properties.

 Existing home sales are down too, with a 4.5% year-over-year decrease, according to a report from the National Association of Realtors (NAR).
 Pending sales are down as well, by 8.2% to be exact, and the market is only expected to struggle more as the calendar year ticks on.